 Programmable logic has advantages over ASIC designs for the space community, including: reduced cost, faster and cheaper prototyping, and reduced lead-time before flight.
 Reprogrammable logic offers the additional benefit of allowing on-orbit design changes.
 This flexibility allows a mission to adapt systems to evolving requirements.
 For remote sensing applications, computing system payloads may be used for multiple sensors, multiple targets, and multiple modes (search/track).
 Such reuse reduces the weight, space, and power requirements.
-In addition, the payload can be updated as signal-processing techniques improve throughout the mission lifetime.
+In addition, the payload can be updated as signal processing techniques improve throughout the mission lifetime.

-The economics of radiation tolerant electronics suggest that the most likely supply of high density, high performance reprogrammable logic will be adapted COTS (Commercial Off The Shelf devices).
-This paper discusses the radiation performance of the Xilinx Virtex FPGA including TID, Single Event Latch-up (SEL), and SEU.
-SEU characterization has been done for both static and dynamic modes of operation with results from both heavy ion and proton testing.
+The economics of radiation tolerant electronics suggest that the most likely supply of high density, high performance reprogrammable logic will be adapted COTS.
+This paper discusses the radiation performance of the Xilinx Virtex FPGA including TID, SEL, and SEU.
+SEU characterization has been done for both static and dynamic modes with results from both heavy ion and proton testing.